Kristina01111000/Drws_site/README.md

 5/1

-Change it to scorecard-tabulator
+- Make more emails like the one he sent
-Send the email we went over on monday around noon
+- Make the podcast list page, there’s enough now, copy to other site?
-Make more emails like the on e he send
+- Check on the other podcasts in the page he sent, when they are up, make an email for them
-Make the podcast list page, there’s enough now
+- make the videos private on youtube and link to them from the iste
-Check on the other podcasts in the page he sent, when they are up, make an email for them make the videos private on youtube and link to them from the iste ask about puttiing the private videos straight into the lesson, or just linking to the youtube playlist
+- ask about puttiing the private videos straight into the lesson, or just linking to the youtube playlist

 new names:
-View your own "4 Elements in Me Graph”
+- View your own "4 Elements in Me Graph”

-Use our "Life Balance Scorecard & Daily Tabulator"
+- Use our "Life Balance Scorecard & Daily Tabulator"